TheEt1234/async_controller/Docs.md

 # Features that async_controller lacks
-- No mesecon I/O - makes things way simpler
+- No mesecon I/O - makes things way simpler, might re-introduce it later

 # Enviroment
-*if you are not familiar with the luacontroller environment, you can get started by doing `print(_G)` or by going to* https://mesecons.net/luacontroller - but keep in mind that it is **way too** outdated
+*if you are not familiar with the normal luacontroller environment, you can get started by doing `print(_G)` or by going to* https://mesecons.net/luacontroller - but keep in mind that it is **way too** outdated
 ### Global
 - `pos` - position
 - `print(string)` - prints to the print log